What is Plato’s Allegory of the Cave?

 It could be said that Plato’s allegory of the cave is a metaphor and metaphor meanings are very individual.
 This is no right or wrong answer here as all that there ever is, is the meaning we assign onto things.

-However, I believe it is a reminder that not everyone will understand you or your life abroad or be happy for you when you decide to live a certain way or change your outlook on life.
+However, I believe it is a reminder that not everyone will understand you or your changes in ways or be happy for you when you decide to live a certain way or change your outlook on life.

 But what about the person who escaped the cave?

-When we have moved abroad for love, a better quality of life, escaping a bad situation, adventure or job opportunity.
+When we have moved our lives on either for love, a better quality of life, escaping a bad situation, adventure or job opportunity.

 We have to remember

-Successful women living abroad have no fear, speak out their truth, have confidence.
+Successful women are brave, determined , speak out their truth, have confidence.
 They are persistent, have a good network, a positive attitude and set goals.
 They also know themselves, learn continuously, see things from different perspectives and are focussed.

-Living life abroad changes you, as you have dared to think and act differently from the crowd.
+One question to ask yourself ” How often have you dared to think and act differently from the crowd.”